awsdocs/aws-toolkit-vs-code-user-guide/doc_source/remote-lambda.md

 For more information about Lambda, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.

 **Note**
-If you have already created Lambda functions by using the AWS Console or some other means, you can invoke them from here\.
+If you have already created Lambda functions by using the AWS Management Console or some other means, you can invoke them from here\.
 If you want to create a new function \(using VS Code\) that you can deploy to AWS Lambda, you must first [create a serverless application](create-sam.md)\.

 ## Prerequisites<a name="remote-lambda-prereq"></a>

 \(In addition to those specified in the [Getting Started prerequisites](setup-toolkit.md#setup-prereq)\.\)
-+ The AWS credentials that you configured in [Setting Up Your AWS Credentials](setup-credentials.md) must include appropriate read\-write access to the AWS Lambda service\.
++ The AWS credentials that you configured in [Setting Up Your AWS Credentials](setup-credentials.md) must include appropriate read/write access to the AWS Lambda service\.
 If, in the **AWS Explorer**, under **Lambda**, you see a message similar to "Error loading Lambda resources", check the permissions attached to those credentials\.
 Changes that you make to permissions will take a few minutes to affect the **AWS Explorer** in VS Code\.

 ## Invoke a Lambda Function<a name="invoke-lam-func"></a>